 Before putting nectarine pieces in syrup, the recipe advises, you should prevent them from browning by dropping them into an ascorbic-water bath.
 Citric acid is sold in many ethnic groceries, but ascorbic acid is harder to find.
 No matter—you can use 500-milligram vitamin C tablets, according to the recipe: “Crush and dissolve six tablets per gallon of water as a treatment solution.”
 I had only 1000-milligram tablets.
 Any 4-Her can figure out that three 1000-milligram tablets should work as well as six 500-milligram ones, but how to crush and dissolve hard tablets is less obvious.
 I used my electric spice grinder (a small coffee grinder that I dedicate to spices) and whisked the powder into the water.

 The fruit seemed to swell a bit in the water.
 Was it absorbing water while giving up sugar and flavor?
 I hurried to finish cutting the nectarines and move them into the syrup.
-As I did so I considered: If I’d cut the fruit directly into the syrup, the syrup would have protected the fruit from browning.
+As I did so I considered: If I’d cut the fruit directly into the syrup, the fruit wouldn’t have absorbed water, and the syrup would have protected the fruit from browning.

 The recipe gives options for both hot-packing (cooking the fruit before putting it in jars) and raw-packing (putting the fruit raw into jars) but also asserts, without explanation, that “raw packs make poor quality nectarines.”
 In other words, choose the hot-pack option or waste your time and ruin your fruit.
 The question nagged: Why is there a raw-pack option at all?
 But I chose hot-pack—and, innocently—burnt fingers.